Lachlan-Mayne/english-notes/pete r/English.md

 - Call to adventure, meeting of goddess is when he meets Sylvia (where his obsession with Fiji starts)
 - Truman starts finding out more when he doesn't show up for work (breaking out of the status quo)
 - Crossing fingers on the wedding day to symbolise the fake love
-- "I'll cross my f"
+- "I'll cross my fingers for you" - Truman lets Meryl know that he konws she
 - Truman escalates to a point where only intervention from others can save him
 - The artificial world breaks down more and more
 - Police officer calls him by name which causes him to realise it's fake